-Treasury Management Practices (Annex C) set out the manner in which the Council will seek to achieve the treasury management policies and objectives.
+Treasury Management Practices (Appendix 3) set out the manner in which the Council will seek to achieve the treasury management policies and objectives.
 The Council has adopted the recommended form of words defining the Council's treasury management practices (TMPs), in compliance with CIPFA's Treasury Management in the Public Services: Code of Practice and the Prudential Code for Capital Finance in Local Authorities.
 These set out the specific details of the systems to be employed and the records to be maintained.
-There are no proposed changes to these practices, only minor grammatical updates which do not affect procedure or practice.